rizart/mlchr/README.md

 # mlchr
-A python library for character pattern recognition
+A python library for character pattern recognition.

 **Feature Extraction**